 Additionally, the business press sensationalizes overnight successes while conveniently ignoring the years of struggle it actually took those entrepreneurs.
 So corporate leaders – many of whom have never experienced the realities of starting a business from scratch – have completely unrealistic, inflated expectations (two guys in a garage launched Apple…why can’t you???)

 Fast, Buzzy Prototypes

 In today’s world of digital design and prototyping, it is incredibly fast to make 1 of something (and even a slick marketing campaign to go with it!), but actually launching the product into production, with all the attendant supply chain, quality, service, sales and support demands is brutal.
-It is too soul-crushing for optimistic innovators to address that long slog of thankless tasks at the beginning of a project – especially when the project’s executive sponsors don’t want to hear about that reality, either.
+At the beginning of a buzzy new project, it is too soul-crushing for leaders to address that long slog of thankless tasks.
 This is only made worse by popular business gurus promising all sorts of wacky shortcuts: You’re really in a bad place as a management team if you seriously think you can reach meaningful revenue with an MVP.

 New innovation programs are typically ignited by a hype cycle of interest.
 This is not really a sin of innovation theater, but rather a basic catalyst in launching new endeavors that needs to be recognized and mitigated over time for innovations to succeed.
 The (in)famous Gartner Hype Cycle, a diagram intended for macro market trends, fits the micro scale of new innovation programs quite well:

 You wonder why most innovation programs fail to transfer?
 The 3 Sins of Innovation Theater allow the devil to surf the hype cycle straight into the Trough of Disillusionment.